-Display title – hide or show diagram title.
+Display title – show diagram title.

 Change color scheme – opens window for color scheme selection.

-Customizing chart captions, colors and font sizes
+Customizing chart captions, colors, and font sizes

 When creating charts, MAXQDA sets an initial color scheme.
 To customize your charts, double-click on the selected segment and choose your desired color.
 Click on the Change color scheme button to select a color scheme.